h2v23/wp-image-cropping/README.md

 ```
 http://wp-image-cropping.local/wp-content/uploads/2019/08/wp-image-cropping.png
 ```
-but real size of image is the too large obviously can't fit in HTML file.
+but real size of image is the too large, obviously can't fit in HTML file.

 Even that slow your website down by the heavy of image size.
 In that case, you can change the size by output the link like
 ```
 http://wp-image-cropping.local/wp-content/uploads/2019/08/wp-image-cropping-100x100.png
 ```
-That all, the request comes to plugins and do crop and resize by params you set in setting page, and store the file in right place.
+That all, the request comes to plugins and do crop and resize by params you set in setting page, and store the file in right place like **/path/to/your/wordpress/directory/wp-content/uploads/2019/08/wp-image-cropping-100x100.png**
 Next time when you do that request again, it won't load plugin any more cause image was created and store in your web server.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Authors

-* **H2V DocData** - *Initial work*
+**H2V DocData**